chrisjrob/chrisjrob.github.io/_posts/2015-11-19-add-activedirectory-addressbook-to-sylpheed-email.md

 image: sylpheed.png
 ---

-Where we require a lightweight mail client, we tend to use [Sylpheed], a fork of the old Claws Mail.
+Where we require a lightweight mail client, we tend to use [Sylpheed] (from which Claws Mail was later forked).

 It seems unlikely that you would be able to add an ActiveDirectory Address Book into such a lightweight email client, and indeed the [manual] states: